oskarsandwall/oskarsandwall/patterns/strangler.md

 ```

 ## Stage 3
-In the ideal world this is where no applicaitons point to the Original Sytem and the Original System can be removed.
-You might even want to remove the Decoupling Layer, but my strong suggestion is to keep it since it provides a lot of benefits by itself.
+In the ideal world this is where no applications point to the Original Sytem and it can be removed.
+You might be tempted to remove the Decoupling Layer, but my strong suggestion is to keep it since it provides a lot of benefits by itself.
 One of them - the ability to make changes easier - we have already seen, but there are alot more.

 ``` mermaid
 graph TD